joshbegley/nyt-latest/README.md

 `Election Updates: Trump tries to keep focus on the border as Democrats hope for a boost from Florida’s abortion ruling.`\
 https://nytimes.com/live/2024/04/02/us/biden-trump-election-primary

-**Tesla’s Sales Fell in First Quarter as Competition Intensified**\
+**Tesla’s Sales Drop, a Sign That Its Grip on the E.V.
+Market Is Slipping**\
-`Sales of the company’s electric cars dropped in the first three months of the year.`\
+`Sales of the company’s electric cars dropped in the first three months of the year, even as other automakers sold more battery-powered vehicles.`\
 https://nytimes.com/2024/04/02/business/tesla-auto-sales-first-quarter.html

 **The Caitlin Clark Show Rolls On**\